survivejs/site/drafts/dll-interview.md

 - Tools and language support can be improved.
 Developers want to use the coolest hottest sugar syntax which sometimes still needs advanced skills to set up tooling for.
 - Companies competing in open source for developers should promote their particular flavor of the latest and greatest tech.
-- Easier to use and more widespread AI use in open source alongside private code
+- Artificial intelligence should be easier to use and more widespread in both open source and private code.

 ## What advice would you give to programmers getting into web development?

-I couldn't fit it reasonably in this block, so I put it into a repo on [awesome-advice](https://github.com/aretecode/awesome-advice)
+I couldn't fit it reasonably in this block, so I made it into a repo: [awesome-advice](https://github.com/aretecode/awesome-advice).

-- **15 minute rule (proverbial)**
+- 15 minute rule (proverbial)
   - If you ask for help on a problem before doing at least 15 minutes of work researching, debugging, and defining your problem, you're doing the other person a disservice.
   - If you wait longer than 45 minutes and you are stuck, you are doing yourself a disservice.
 - #1. most important thing in programming is knowing how to research